4,000 – 700 BCE

 The largest single source of data for the region consists of chipped stone.
 However, a number of caveats have to be considered when assessing its value and significance.
 Firstly, there is no natural source of flint or chert available within the region, or indeed anywhere within the former catchment of the River Don (Cockrell 2017).
 This fact influences the character of the assemblage in a number of ways.
 Firstly, the overall quantities available are significantly lower than in other regions of Britain.
 Individual assemblages, whether generated through excavation or fieldwalking, tend also to be smaller than elsewhere, meaning in particular that judgements about the relative size (and significance) of recovered assemblages have to be adjusted when compared with assemblages from other regions.
-Individual Implements tend to be smaller than elsewhere in Britain during the Neolithic and Bronze Age, just as their predecessors in the Mesolithic, although not to the same degree.
+Individual Implements tend to be smaller than elsewhere in Britain during the Neolithic and Bronze Age, just like their predecessors in the Mesolithic, although not to the same degree.
 This undoubtedly reflects the ongoing need to curate carefully and maximise the potential of a scant resource.

 Most of the chipped stone exists as data recovered in field walking or as stray finds, limiting how they can be used in research, although at the scale of the region and upwards the value of such apparently unpromising material should not be underestimated.
 Topsoil finds, it has been shown (Waddington 1999), have more useful locational value than is often assumed, and can be utilised to answer many questions at the large scale of analysis.
 Furthermore, many excavated assemblages are from poorly recorded sites investigated by archaeologists prior to the 1970s, limiting what can be done at the more detailed scale of analysis.
 Moreover, since the various assemblages have been collected in different ways, under different circumstances using different recording methodologies, comparisons between them present significant challenges.
 The major depositories of archives are the region’s museums, where records of the contents of older archives are often of poor quality.

 Frequently, older artefactual archives are accompanied by hand written notes, sketches and occasionally grid coordinates of which there are no other record.
-In some museums more extensive written records by fieldworkers are in evidence, perhaps the most notable being the very substantial archives at Weston Park museum in Sheffield of Jeffrey Radley and Leslie Butcher.
+In some museums more extensive written records by fieldworkers are in evidence, perhaps the most notable being the very substantial archives at Museums Sheffield of Jeffrey Radley and Leslie Butcher.
 Radley’s archive covers more than South Yorkshire, but within the region includes hand written notes, interim reports, maps and sketches from numerous sites, particularly relating to the Gritstone uplands on the west and north side of Sheffield.
 Butcher’s detailed archive of earthwork surveys remains almost entirely unpublished (P. Beswick, pers. comm.).
 Similar paper archives exist elsewhere, most notably the Alan Peace archive at Doncaster, but even in the region’s smallest depositories such as Stocksbridge Library, Stocksbridge Heritage Centre and Bradfield archives unique and valuable unpublished information exists.

 A considerable and diverse collection of other forms of material culture relating to the period also exists in the region’s various museums, largely collected as stray finds.
 These include polished stone axe heads, mace heads, battle axes, axe hammers, as well as copper alloy artefacts including flat axes, palstaves, looped and socketed axe heads, spearheads and a number of swords.
 The largest depository of these is Doncaster Museum and Art Gallery.
 The single known hoard from South Yorkshire, the Kilnhurst hoard, resides in the British Museum.